 - Educational health and care assessments as requested by the local authority.

-Children and young people who are on a Chid in need plan/Child Protection plan/LAC/Trauma background and those with significant level of vulnerability within the family will also be considered for face to face assessment.
+Children and young people who are looked after and those with significant level of vulnerability within the family will also be considered for face to face assessment.

-Our equipment team work alongside the housing occupational therapists to provide equipment in the home.
-This equipment is used to help children and young people access community activities, participate in family life and remain safe at home.
+Our team work alongside the housing occupational therapists to provide equipment in the home.
+This equipment helps children and young people access community activities, participate in family life and remain safe at home.

 Personal hygiene equipment